lexDAO/hackathon/README.md

 1. [HackFS](https://hackfs.com/#schedule) 6Jul - 6Aug = Scott (lead), Lawrence (support), Bill?, Ross? - persistent evidence storage
      Working group setup at Web3vm Discord.
      Narrowing down an IPFS-centric solution integrating Filecoin and Ethereum and likely NFT tokens in a CryptoVoxel demo and a web2-facing UI.
-     Solution will highlight IPFS for vox files, images, documents and JSON files that are used in NFT websites like SuperRare, Opensea, InfiNF and MakersPlace.
+     Solution will highlight IPFS for vox files, images, documents and JSON files that are used in NFT websites like SuperRare, Opensea, InfiNFT/Machi-X and MakersPlace.
      Will look for ways to take advantage of 'senc' integration for encryption and decryption of messages (Buckets).
      Looking at integrating Textile.io threads and buckets, Filecoin, and some pinning schemes using Fleek and Pinata.
 A Fleek fork may make sense but Pinata will probably just be a hyperlinked feature.
 Toying around with the local-ring idea that libp2p offers but that may be too far off target but a realy important feature.
      While not a straight-up legal application which may bore the judges, this hack will highlight the underlying technologies that legal engineers will heavily rely on in the future.